TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.capacityreservationordersreservations/reservedinstancepurchasenew-public.md

   "version": 2.0,
   "learnMoreLink": "https://aka.ms/reservedinstances",
   "description": "Configure automatic renewal for your expiring reservation", "longDescription": "Reserved instances listed below are expiring soon or recently expired.
 Your resources will continue to operate normally, however, you will be billed at the on-demand rates going forward.
-To optimize your costs, confgure automatic renewal for these reservations or purchase a replacement manually.", "potentialBenefits": "Continue to receive discounted rates for your resources", "actions": [
+To optimize your costs, configure automatic renewal for these reservations or purchase a replacement manually.", "potentialBenefits": "Continue to receive discounted rates for your resources", "actions": [
     {